Honda EG6500CL (Discontinued)

 Power & Run Time

-The generator is rated for a noise of 70 dBA (just as noisy as a shower).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+With a noise rating of 70 dBA (just as noisy as a vacuum cleaner), the generator's starting mechanism is centered around a traditional recoil pull-start mechanism.

-With a fuel capacity of 6.3 gallons, the EG6500CL may run for around 10 hours at 50% load with a full tank (fuel consumption around 0.63 GPH).
+The EG6500CL's fuel tank, boasting 6.3 gallons, allows it to operate for around 10 hours at 50% load with a full tank (with an estimated fuel consumption of 0.63 GPH).

 Outlets